mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab1.rst

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

-.. note:: notice that the app deployment may take a few minutes.
+.. note:: Notice that the app deployment may take a few minutes.

 8. Logon on **SEA-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task1.